IhateChoosingNickNames/pronin_test_task/README.md

 ### Project description:

-Web application for recieving, parsing data in CSV-format.
+Web application for recieving, parsing data in CSV-format, and calculating delivery costs.

 Used technologies:
 -